DefinetlyNotAI/Logicytics/EXTRA/What Is This.md

 2. **On-Screen GUI:** After executing the script, the tool will open to allow further manipulation of the settings.

+### Simple Hash Cracker for Password cracking

+**Tool Description:** `Simple Hash Cracker` by kurogai is a utility designed to crack simple hashes.
+It's a great tool that can be used for educational purposes to extract key info gotten from this tool.

+**Usage Instructions:**

+- **Running the Tool:** Navigate to the ZIP file and extract, you will find a README.md file that will explain the usage techniques.

+### SessionSploit

+**Tool Description:** `SessionSploit` by ebolaman is a utility designed to hijack logged in accounts.
+It's a great tool that can be used for educational purposes to extract data and change passwords at will.

+**Usage Instructions:**

+- **Running the Tool:** Navigate to the exe file and execute it.

+### UAC-Bypass

+**Tool Description:** `UAC-Bypass` by ebolaman is a utility designed to bypass the UAC prompt given when executing any shield icon exe (UAC prompter's).
+It's a great tool that can be used for educational purposes to run software without the need of admin permission.

+**Usage Instructions:**

+- **Running the Tool:** Navigate to the ZIP file and extract, you will find a README.md file that will explain the usage techniques (Note: it may be flagged as a virus!).

 ## Important Notes